Disaster: Health effects

+Disasters can severely impair healthcare infrastructure through physical destruction, power failures, or shortages of medical supplies.
+Hospitals and clinics may be unable to operate at full capacity, while damage to equipment and medication losses further limit care delivery.
+Population displacement following disasters can also result in healthcare workforce shortages, and in some cases, reduced incentives or resources for rebuilding health facilities.

 Economic losses

 Between 2016 and 2020 the total reported economic losses amounted to $293 billion.
 This figure is likely to be an underestimation.
 It is very challenging to measure the costs of disasters accurately, and many countries lack the resources and technical capacity to do so.
 Over the 40-year period from 1980 to 2020 losses were estimated at $5.2 trillion.

 Human impacts

 In 2023, natural hazard-related disasters resulted in 86,473 fatalities and affected 93.1 million people.
 Whilst the number of deaths was much higher than the 20-year average of 64,148, the number affected was much lower than the 20-year average of 175.5 million.

 According to a UN report, 91% of deaths from hazards from 1970 to 2019 occurred in developing countries.
 These countries already have higher vulnerability and lower resilience to these events, which exacerbates the effects of the hazards.

 Effects of climate change

 Hazards such as droughts, floods, and cyclones are naturally occurring phenomena.
 However, climate change has caused these hazards to become more unreliable, frequent and severe.
 They thus contribute to disaster risks.
 Countries contributing most to climate change are often at the lowest risk of feeling the consequences.
 As of 2019, countries with the highest vulnerability per capita release the lowest amount of emissions per capita, and yet still experience the most heightened droughts and extreme precipitation.